 The journey in Eastern Bhutan just begins when visitors are crossing the 3,800 metres second highest pass, Thrumshing La.
-The descent from Thrumshiang La to Lingmithang is astonishing as the road drops from 3,800 metres to 650 metres in only a few hours, passing from pine forest to semi-topical forest to orange groves, beautiful waterfalls and steep cliffs.
+The descent from Thrumshiang La to Lingmithang is astonishing as the road drops from 3,800 metres to 650 metres in only a few hours, passing url tips from pine forest to semi-topical forest to orange groves, beautiful waterfalls and steep cliffs.

 Arriving at Mongar marks the beginning of Eastern Bhutan’s experience.
 Many towns in Eastern Bhutan are built on the sides of the hills; whereas towns in Western Bhutan are develop on the valley floor.
 Mongar is well-known for its traditional textiles and fabrics, which is considered one of the best in Bhutan.